keploy/example-url-shortener/README.md

 ## Test mode

-Now that we have our testcase captured. **Shut down your mongo docker container. 😐**

-then run the test file
+Now that we have our testcase captured, run the test file.
 ```shell
  go test -coverpkg=./... -covermode=atomic  ./...
 ```